The Galloway hills eastward to the Lammermuir hills. The Cheviots (including higher hills within the adjacent Northumberland NP).

 May form at times; perhaps widely Borders

-West of M74 hills cloud free all day.
-In the east very low cloud, the top of which likely to be below 400m morning.
-May extend to higher slopes afternoon, but tops above 700m should stay above the cloud.
+Hills cloud free all day - particularly west of M74.
+However, there may well be very low cloud, the top of which likely to be below 400m morning.
+May extend to higher slopes late in day.

 60%